alexwlchan/alexwlchan.net/src/_drafts/netlify-bandwidth-graph.md

     I log into this dashboard very rarely, because all of my day-to-day activity is automated using GitHub Actions.

 *   It's hard to tell if my bandwidth usage is on track.
-    If I've used half my bandwidth on the last day of the month, it's fine.
-    If I've used half my bandwidth on the first day, I have an issue.
+    I can't visually tell how likely I am to exceed my bandwidth allowance for the month.

-    I want to know if I'm on track to exceed my bandwidth allowance for the month, because there might be changes I can make to reduce the amount of bandwidth I'm using.
+I want to know if I'm going to exceed my allowance, because there might be changes I can make to reduce the amount of bandwidth I'm using.
-    (For example, if I'm using a lot of bandwidth because a post has gone viral, I might be able to reduce the size of images in that post.)
+(For example, if a post has gone viral, I might be able to reduce the size of images in that post.)

 Fortunately my Netlify bandwidth data is exposed through a Netlify API, so I was able to build my own version of this graph.
-My new graph makes it easier for me to see if I'm on track to exceed my bandwidth allowance, and it lives in my analytics dashboard where I'm more likely to see it.
+My new graph makes it easier for me to see if I'm likely to exceed my bandwidth allowance, and it lives in my analytics dashboard where I'm more likely to see it.

 ## Getting my bandwidth data

 Netlify exposes your bandwidth data through a seemingly-undocumented API endpoint.
-You need three things to use this API:
+There are three steps to use this API:

 1. Create a personal access token [in your user settings](https://app.netlify.com/user/applications/personal).